ImperialCollegeLondon/pyrealm/docs/source/index.md

 The package is in active development and currently provides the following functionality:

-* Fitting [P Model](pmodel/pmodel), which is a ecophysiological model of optimal carbon dioxide uptake by plants (:{cite}`Prentice:2014bc`, :{cite}`Wang:2017go`, :{cite}`Stocker:2020dh`).
+* Fitting the [P Model](pmodel/pmodel), which is a ecophysiological model of optimal carbon dioxide uptake by plants (:{cite}`Prentice:2014bc`, :{cite}`Wang:2017go`, :{cite}`Stocker:2020dh`).
 Extensions to this model include: